 When I revisit Sayulita, this will be the first place I go back to.

 A lot of people recommended the nearby Tacos el Talivan, which were quite nice.
-However, and I say this as a self-proclaimed tacos de pastor snob, the pastor tacos at Diaz are some of the best I’ve ever had.
+However, and I say this as a self-proclaimed tacos de pastor snob, Tacos de Pastor Diaz is the best restaurant in Sayulita for pastor tacos.

-If you want tacos other than Diaz, by all means head next door to Talivan, but if you want pastor, you must come here.
+If you want tacos other than pastor, by all means, head next door to Talivan, but if you want pastor, you must come here.
 The taquiero who cooks the pastor on the spit is a real professional.
-He even puts on a little show with flinging the pineapple onto the taco.
+He even puts on a little show by flinging the pineapple onto the taco.

 3. Tacos El Talivan